StackExchange/dnscontrol/documentation/commands/creds-json.md

 ```
 {% endcode %}

-Starting with [v3.16](../release/v316.md) use of an OLD format will trigger warnings with suggestions on how to adopt the NEW format.
+Use of the OLD format will trigger warnings with suggestions on how to adopt the NEW format.

-Starting with v4.0 support for the OLD format may be reported as an error.

-Please adopt the NEW format when your installation has eliminated any use of DNSControl pre-3.16.

 ### mismatch